Susan B. Anthony: Temperance activities

-Temperance was very much a women's rights issue at that time because of laws that gave husbands complete control of the family and its finances.
-A woman with a drunken husband had little legal recourse even if his alcoholism left the family destitute and he was abusive to her and their children.
+At that time, Temperance was a women's rights issue.
+Laws gave husbands complete control of the family and its finances; a woman with a drunken husband had little legal recourse even if his alcoholism left the family destitute and he was abusive to her and their children.
 If she obtained a divorce, which was difficult to do, he could easily end up with sole guardianship of the children.

 While teaching in Canajoharie, Anthony joined the Daughters of Temperance and in 1849 gave her first public speech at one of its meetings.

 In 1852, she was elected as a delegate to the state temperance convention, but the chairman stopped her when she tried to speak, saying that women delegates were there only to listen and learn.
 Anthony and some other women immediately walked out and announced a meeting of their own, which created a committee to organize a women's state convention.
 Largely organized by Anthony, the convention of 500 women met in Rochester in April and created the Women's State Temperance Society, with Stanton as president and Anthony as state agent.

 Anthony and her co-workers collected 28,000 signatures on a petition for a law to prohibit the sale of alcohol in New York State.
 She organized a hearing on that law before the New York legislature, the first that had been initiated in that state by a group of women.
 At the organization's convention the following year, however, conservative members attacked Stanton's advocacy of the right of a wife of an alcoholic to obtain a divorce.
 Stanton was voted out as president, whereupon she and Anthony resigned from the organization.

 In 1853, Anthony attended the World's Temperance Convention in New York City, which bogged down for three chaotic days in a dispute about whether women would be allowed to speak there.

 Years later, Anthony observed, "No advanced step taken by women has been so bitterly contested as that of speaking in public.
 For nothing which they have attempted, not even to secure the suffrage, have they been so abused, condemned and antagonized."
 After this period, Anthony focused her energy on abolitionist and women's rights activities.